 Electricity and Water don’t mix

 At this point, you’ve almost replicated a safe environment to reasonably approximate the conditions for preparing your plants for the outdoors.
 One thing you’re missing is stressors on the plant caused by weather conditions and inquisitive insects and animals.
 You can prep your plants for this by adding an adjustable, oscillating fan to the mix.
-I like to avoid directly blowing air on my plants and opt to have the fan face a wall and have the breeze ricochet back onto the plants.
+I like to avoid directly blowing air on my plants.
+Instead, have the fan face a wall so that the breeze ricochets back onto the plants.

 What I’ve described here is a pretty effective way to get the jump on your growing season.
 Before putting your plants outside permanently, you’ll want to put them out during the day for a few days to ‘harden’ them.
 This is another area where having a system of trays makes things easier!
-I’ve been able to harvest weeks ahead of my neighbors when I get cooperative weather using this method for seed starting and I’ve been able to make that even better using techniques to create micro-climates outdoors (definitely another post).
+I’ve been able to harvest weeks ahead of my neighbors when I get cooperative weather using this method for seed starting.
+I’ve been able to improve even more using techniques to create micro-climates outdoors (definitely another post).

-If you have enough space, it’s also very easy to tweak this setup to create an all year round indoor growing environment.
+If you have enough space, it’s easy to tweak this indoor gardening setup to create an all year round indoor growing environment.
 I do this mainly with peppers, greens and herbs.
-I’ll plant in permanent containers, move outside when the weather is right for the plants and then when it starts to get cold, prune the plants back and bring them indoors.
-I can then tweak the environment to either make the plants mostly dormant until the next growing season and put them back outside again, or to continue flowering and fruiting while inside.
+I’ll plant in permanent containers.
+When the weather is right for the plants, I’ll move them outside.
+Then, when it starts to get cold, prune the plants back and bring them indoors.
+I can create an environment to make the plants mostly dormant until the next growing season.
+If needed, I can adjust things to continue flowering and fruiting while inside.
 I have some pepper plants that are several years old at this point!

-Interested in indoor gardening?
+Interested in your own indoor gardening setup?
 Have you built something similar?
 What’s holding you back?
 I’d like to hear more from you!